Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Added logging values to all Output games (MAME & Supermodel)

-- FreeLibrary on MAME32 & MAME64 dll which was missing previously
+- FreeLibrary on MAME32 & MAME64 dll which was missing previously while exiting

 - Changed Forced Spring to occur after 2.5 seconds rather then after first FFB Value sent on Outputs